SwissLife-OSS/squadron-docs/docs/quickstart.md

 1. Make sure that you have [Docker](https://docs.docker.com/docker-for-windows/) installed on your machine.

-2. Create a xUnit test project and install one of the availlable squadron packages.
+2. Create a xUnit test project and install one of the available squadron packages.

 | Provider                                      | Package                         |
 | --------------------------------------------- | ------------------------------- |